-Administrator - The Zoning Administrator of Kent County.
+- Afforestation: The establishment of a forest on an area from which it has always or very long been absent, or the planting of open areas which are not presently in forest cover. - Agricultural Easement: A non-possessory interest in land which restricts the conversion of use of the land, preventing nonagricultural uses. - Agricultural Land Management: Those methods and procedures used in the cultivation of land in order to further crops or livestock production and conservation of related soil and water resources.
+Logging and timber removal operations will not be considered a part of this definition. - Agriculture: Farming activities including plowing, tillage, cropping, installation of best management practices, seeding, cultivating, and harvesting for production of food and fiber products (except commercial logging and timber harvesting operations), sod production, orchards, nurseries, land in government set aside programs, and other products cultivated as part of a recognized commercial enterprise, but not including animal husbandry. - Agritourism: Activities conducted on a farm and offered to the public or to invited groups for the purpose of education, recreation, or active involvement in the farm operation.
+These activities will be related to agriculture or natural resources and incidental to the primary operation on the site.
+The term will include hayrides; corn mazes; seasonal petting farms; pumpkin patches; "pick your own" or "cut your own" produce; classes related to agricultural products or skills; harvest festivals; field trips; farm tours; farm museums; picnic and party facilities offered in conjunction with any agritourism activity; food services, including farm to table meals; fishing; hunting; wildlife study; guest farms; and activities or events related to agriculture or natural resources, agricultural products, or agricultural skills.

-Adverse Impact - For purposes of stormwater management, any deleterious effect on waters or wetlands including their quality, quantity, surface area, species, species composition, aesthetics or usefulness for human or natural causes which is or may potentially be harmful or injurious to health, welfare, safety, or property, to biological productivity,
+Animal husbandry: Farming activities permitted as separate uses in specific zoning districts.

-- diversity, or stability or which unreasonably interferes with the enjoyment of life or property, including outdoor recreation. - Afforestation The establishment of a forest on an area from which it has always or very long been absent, or the planting of open areas which are not presently in forest cover. - Agricultural Easement A nonpossessory interest in land which restricts the conversion of use of the land, preventing nonagricultural uses. - Agricultural Land Management Those methods and procedures used in the cultivation of land in order to further crops or livestock production and conservation of related soil and water resources.
-Logging and timber removal operations shall not be considered a part of this definition. - Agriculture Farming activities including plowing, tillage, cropping, installation of best management practices, seeding, cultivating, and harvesting for production of food and fiber products (except commercial logging and timber harvesting operations), the grazing and raising of livestock and fowl, aquaculture, sod production, orchards, nurseries, land in government set aside programs, and other products cultivated as part of a recognized commercial enterprise. - Airport A permanent installation or facility from which aircraft may take off or land, discharge or receive cargo or passengers, be repaired, take on fuel, or be stored, including hangers, terminals or accessory activities. - Alley A narrow public thoroughfare not exceeding 16 feet in width which provides only a secondary means of access to abutting properties and is not intended for general traffic circulation. - Alteration Any construction or renovation to an existing structure other than repair or addition. - Anadromous Fish Fish that travel upstream from their primary habitat in the ocean to fresh waters in order to spawn. - Anadromous Fish Spawning Areas Those streams that are tributary to the Chesapeake Bay where spawning of anadromous species of fish (e.g. rockfish, yellow perch, white perch, and river herring) occurs or has occurred.
-The streams are designated by the Maryland Department of Natural Resources. - Apartment A part of a building containing cooking and housekeeping facilities, consisting of a room or suite of rooms intended, designed, and used as a residence for an individual or single family. - Apartment House Same as Dwelling, Multi-Family Dwelling. - Applicant For erosion and sediment control and stormwater management proposes: Any person, firm, or government agency who executes the necessary forms to procure official approval of a project or a permit to carry out construction of a project. - Approved Forest Management Plan For the purposes of forest conservation outside of the Chesapeake Bay Critical Area, an approved forest management plan is a document, approved by the Department of Natural Resources Forester assigned to Kent County, that operates as a protective agreement for forest conservation as described in Natural Resources Article, Section 5-1607(e)- (f), Annotated Code of Maryland.
+- Airport: A permanent installation or facility from which aircraft may take off or land, discharge or receive cargo or passengers, be repaired, take on fuel, or be stored, including hangers, terminals, or accessory activities. - Alley: A narrow public thoroughfare not exceeding 16 feet in width, which provides only a secondary means of access to abutting properties and is not intended for general traffic circulation. - Alteration: Any construction or renovation to an existing structure other than repair or addition. - Anadromous Fish: Fish that travel upstream from their primary habitat in the ocean to fresh waters in order to spawn. - Anadromous Fish Spawning Areas: Those streams that are tributary to the Chesapeake Bay where spawning of anadromous species of fish (e.g., rockfish, yellow perch, white perch, and river herring) occurs or has occurred.
+The streams are designated by the Maryland Department of Natural Resources.